-2. Variations of Hair Blowout: If you have previously straightened your hair by way of the classic blowout, try a variation of that method by using blasts of cold air on your hairdryer rather than setting it at the high temperature.
+2. Variations of Hair Blowout: If you have previously straightened your hair by way of the classic blowout, try a variation of that method by using blasts of cold air on your hairdryer rather than setting it at a high temperature.
 Evidence suggests that using cold air helps to repair damaged hair shafts.
 This method is likely to produce better results after the hair has dried by about 75% or three-quarters of the way.

 Divide hair into four sections, set the hairdryer to “cool” and hold it about six inches from the hair, moving it constantly moving from roots to ends, back and forth through each section a little at a time.
-This variation of blow out takes no longer than the standard blow out.
+This variation of blowout takes no longer than the standard blowout.
 With this method, you will want to use a leave-in conditioner or straightening serum to control potential fly-aways is recommended.

 3. Hair Wrapping: Hair wrapping is also a fantastic and popular method for straightening hair, as well.
 Though methods for different hair types and lengths vary, the overall process is relatively similar.
 The tools you will need are simple: long bobby pins, otherwise known as roller pins, three inches in length, and a satin scarf for wrapping or a turban.
-Separate the top section of your hair at the part and using a slim-toothed comb, comb each side flat, dividing into sections around the head.
+Separate the top section of your hair at the part and using a slim-toothed comb, comb each side flat, dividing it into sections around the head.